Last Updated on March 14, 2021 by Julia Wilson

 For cats who have been bitten, lesions appear on the area that was bitten, which is usually around the face and neck.
 Swollen lymph nodes can also develop.

-Cats who have acquired infection via consuming food or milk containing the bacteria, gastrointestinal symptoms are more frequent including:
+Cats who have acquired the infection via consuming food or milk containing the bacteria, gastrointestinal symptoms are more frequent including:

 - Anorexia (loss of appetite)